 For additional information, contact DEQ’s Kellogg Satellite Office.

-In 2021, DEQ will assume responsibility for operating the newly upgraded central treatment plant at the Bunker Hill Superfund Site.
-The plant will remove metals in mine water discharged from the Bunker Hill Mine and contaminated ground water beneath the historic Bunker Hill central tailings impoundment.
+In October 2021, DEQ assumed responsibility for operating the newly upgraded Central Treatment Plant (CTP) at the Bunker Hill Superfund Site.
+DEQ worked with EPA, the Army Corps of Engineers, and their contractors during the construction of the upgraded CTP, which was completed in October 2020.
+The plant removes metals in mine water discharged from the Bunker Hill Mine and contaminated ground water beneath the historic Bunker Hill central tailings impoundment.

-The new system will treat up to 5,000 gallons of contaminated water per minute.
-The completed treatment plant and ground water collection system are expected to capture nearly 30% of the total dissolved zinc loading in the Upper Basin and provide a significant water quality improvement to the South Fork Coeur d’Alene River.
+The new system treats up to 5,000 gallons of contaminated water per minute and has shown high metals removal efficacy.
+Operations are continually optimized to reduce operating costs and maintain the CTP while continuing to produce a clean effluent to provide a significant water quality improvement to the South Fork Coeur d’Alene River.

 Long-term funding for the future operations of the plant was provided through an endowment created under a 2011 consent decree (United States of America v.
 Hecla Mining Company and Consolidated Cases, No. 96-01220N-EJL, No. 91-0342-N-EJL, and No. 94-0206-N-HLR).

 In 2014, the Bunker Hill Water Treatment Endowment was established with a deposit of $52.3 million.
-These settlement funds are managed by the Idaho Endowment Fund Investment Board through a memorandum of agreement among EPA, the Coeur d’Alene Tribe, and DEQ.
+The Idaho Endowment Fund Investment Board manages these settlement funds through a memorandum of agreement among EPA, the Coeur d’Alene Tribe, and DEQ.

-Annual operations are expected to cost approximately two million dollars.
-From 2021 to 2024, DEQ will procure contractors to support operations of the new system, develop staff expertise to oversee the plant, and optimize the operations of the new system.
-The operations data from the first years of running the new system will be used to evaluate future contracting alternatives to make the most efficient use resources to ensure the sustainability of the operations funding.
+Annual operations are expected to cost approximately two million dollars per year.
+DEQ is operating the CTP with contractor support, developing staff expertise to oversee the plant, and is continuing to optimize the operations of the new system.
+The operations data from the first years of running the new system will be used to evaluate future contracting alternatives to make the most efficient use of sources to ensure the sustainability of the operations funding.

 This accordion will not appear on the screen